mctools/mcpl/usage_python.md

 ### Just download a single file and use it...

-Alternatively, one can simply download the {% include linkfile.html file="src/python/mcpl.py" download=true %} file and place it anywhere in the PYTHONPATH, such as the directory from which you plan to run your Python scripts.
+As the entire MCPL Python module is implemented in a single pure-python file, one can simply download the {% include linkfile.html file="src/python/mcpl.py" download=true %} file and place it anywhere in the PYTHONPATH, such as the directory from which you plan to run your Python scripts.

 ### ... or use it as part of the MCPL distribution
 The `mcpl` Python module is part of the MCPL distribution starting with release